ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

 ```
 {: codeblock}

-Leave the other CHAP settings commented. {{site.data.keyword.cloud}} storage uses only one-way authentication.
+Keep the other CHAP settings commented. {{site.data.keyword.cloud}} storage uses only one-way authentication.
 Do not enable Mutual CHAP.
 {: important}

 ## Discover the storage device and login